finos/symphony-api-spec/README.md

 There are three sets of definition files (authenticator, agent and pod) and each set has two files: a "-public" file which contains all the current endpoint definitions and a "-public-deprecated" file which contains all the current and the all the deprecated endpoint definitions.

 You can paste the contents of these files into [Swagger Editor](http://editor.swagger.io/), from which you can generate client code.

+NOTE: Commits and pull requests to repositories within FINOS such as this one will only be accepted from those contributors with an active, executed Individual Contributor License Agreement (ICLA) with FINOS OR who are covered under an existing and active Corporate Contribution License Agreement (CCLA) executed with FINOS.
+Commits from individuals not covered under an ICLA or CCLA will be flagged and blocked by the FINOS Clabot tool.
+Please note that some CCLAs require individuals/employees to be explicitly named on the CCLA.

+Need an ICLA?
+Unsure if you are covered under an existing CCLA?
+Email help@finos.org